Future Deep

 Future Deep is Juliette Lewis's first non-single release since the 2009 album Terra Incognita.
+The EP is co-written and co-produced by Lewis along with Isabella Summers of Florence and the Machine, Brad Shultz, Jared Champion and Matthan Minster from Cage the Elephant.

 Future Deep could be considered a culmination of everything Lewis has been doing musically over a seven-year period (2009-2016).
 "Any Way You Want" was previously released as a single in September 2016.
 The same is true of the EP's fifth track, "Hello Hero", which was released in April 2016.
 Lewis added five new songs.

-The EP is co-written and co-produced by Lewis along with Isabella Summers of Florence and the Machine, Brad Shultz, Jared Champion and Matthan Minster from Cage the Elephant.

-At the time of release, Lewis was starring in the second season of ABC's crime thriller Secrets and Lies.